 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
-Units of study cannot exceed 30 credits. - Only whole credits are awarded for units of study.
-Below in Article 16 you will find an overview of the distribution of credits. - Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language, which is stated in the overview of units of study. - 4.
-Access requirements, also called thresholds, apply to certain components of the study program.
-These are described in Chapter 4 of Annex 1 of this TER.
-Students who foresee that they will not meet the threshold to be able to enroll in the study program 13/14, can submit a request to the Examination Board to offer them early testing opportunities for those courses from study year 2 that are not in the current semester offered regularly.
-With this request, the student must send a positive advice from the SLB2 team.
-The Examination Board decides whether this request can be honoured, with conditions possibly being set.
-The further elaboration of these regulations can be found in Chapter 2 of Annex 1 of this TER.
+Units of study cannot exceed 30 credits. - 2.
+Only whole credits are awarded for units of study.
+In Annexes 3 and 5 you will find an overview of the distribution of credits. - 3.
+Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a foreign language and/or the Fontys Language Policy; the overview of units of study states which teaching and testing is provided in a foreign language.